The Best UX Portfolio Website Builders Cover Image

 3. Make it a Great User Experience!

-User experience is critical—especially in your online UX portfolio!
-Recruiters will judge your online portfolio as a product design, and UX problems will negatively affect you.
+Recruiters are going to judge your online portfolio as a product design in itself, and any UX problems will negatively affect you and could turn them off right away.

 Here are some essential usability guidelines you need to follow:

-• Make sure navigation is simple and easy.
+• Make sure navigation is nice and simple and easy.

-• Design proper affordances into your links and interactive elements.
-For instance, you should underline the links and use a different color.
+• Design proper affordances into your links and interactive elements—for instance, underline the links and use a different color.

-• Pay attention to readability and color contrast.
-Ensure your fonts are big enough, and check your color contrast using WebAIM’s color contrast checker.
+• Pay attention to readability and color contrast, and do make sure your fonts are big enough and check your color contrast using WebAIM’s color contrast checker.

 Saloni Joshi’s UX portfolio website page